 In Los Angeles, your real estate defines you.
 In New York, it merely permeates every corner of your psyche.
 As a Licensed Real Estate Salesperson with Compass, I witness this reality on a daily basis.

 After more than twenty years in Public Relations I certainly know how to promote, but more importantly I know how to listen.
 It doesn’t matter how much money someone has, everybody feels vulnerable when they’re looking to find a home or sell the home they own.
 I’ve spent my career working through sensitive issues so I know the crucial roles that diligence, compassion and communication play in any successful deal between people.
 Where we live determines how we live.
 And living in Manhattan has made me the man I am today.
 I moved here from Winnetka, Illinois in 1992 with no friends, no job and no apartment.
 Somehow I made it work while making every mistake in the book.
 And in the process I had some special moments.
 On the personal front there are the friends I cherish and the procession of boyfriends who taught me more about myself than I ever wanted to know.
 On the professional front I built a hybrid career in Hotels and Public Relations that took me around the world, introduced to me to Wall Street IPOs, had me writing annual reports for companies like A&P, put me on the front lines of Charlie Sheen’s meltdown at The Plaza, enabled me to greet heads of state, and gave me the bragging rights for having a character named “Pete Holmberg” after me on Gossip Girl.

-So at the ripe old age of fifty I became a real estate agent with Keller Williams NYC and I’m loving it.
+So at the ripe old age of fifty I became a real estate agent and I’m loving it.
 As I work with people navigating the most intimidating aspect of New York life, I’ve never felt more connected to this city.
 What I’ve learned so far is that much of the drama I witnessed as a real estate civilian never needed to happen.
 New York real estate comes with rules and parameters that can lessen the emotional wear and tear.
 But in a city largely built –and maintained– by massive egos and fragile self images, some additional guidelines are needed for navigating the tacit messages and covert emotions that influence New York property valuation 24 hours a day.
 With this blog, I’m hoping to connect the lessons I’ve learned through life with the clarity I’m getting from working in industry where the product is tangible, the rules are defined, and the market is forced into fairness.
 Real estate is simple.
 It’s life that’s complicated.

-I can be reached via email at Pete.Holmberg@Compass.com or by phone at 917-501-7434
+I can be reached by email at Pete.Holmberg@Compass.com or by phone at 917-501-7434